The Call of the Wild (1908 film): Preservation status

 The playable copy of the film featured on this page was produced from a 376-foot roll of paper prints copied from the production's original footage.
-That roll of images, preserved in Library of Congress, was made in 1908 by Biograph, which used its now-lost 35mm master negative of The Call of the Wild to print frame-by-frame positive images of the drama onto strips of photographic paper.
+That roll of images, preserved in Library of Congress (LOC), was made in 1908 by Biograph, which used its now-lost 35mm master negative of The Call of the Wild to print frame-by-frame positive images of the drama onto strips of photographic paper.
 Submitted by Biograph to the United States government shortly before the film's release, the roll of paper prints is part of the original documentation required by federal authorities when motion-picture companies applied for copyright protection for their productions.
-While the LC's paper print record is not projectable, such paper copies can be transferred onto modern polyester-based safety film stock for screening.
-In fact, during the 1950s and early 1960s, Kemp R. Niver and other LC staff restored more than 3,000 such paper rolls in the library's collection and transferred many of them, including The Call of the Wild, to safety stock.
+While the library's paper print record is not projectable, such paper copies can be transferred onto modern polyester-based safety film stock for screening.
+In fact, during the 1950s and early 1960s, Kemp R. Niver and other LOC staff restored more than 3,000 such paper rolls in the library's collection and transferred many of them, including The Call of the Wild, to safety stock.